dghuuloc/CS.Teach/Python/README.md

 ### Python Re-scoping Statements
 #### Python global Statement
 In any namespace, declaring a variable with the `global` statement will store and retrieve that variable immediately **from the module scope**.

 #### Python nonlocal Statement
 Where the `global` statement serves to declare a variable within the module scope, the `nonlocal` statement declares that the variable is **within the scope of the next enclosing namespace**.

+#### Exploring the Namespace's Information
+The built-in functions globals() and locals() returns the global and local symbols table respectively.
+Python interpreter maintains a data structure containing information about each identifier appearing in the program's source code.
+This information is about the type, value, scope level, and location of an identifier (also called symbol).

 ## Python Code Hierarchy
 ### 1. Packages